 Arkansas Museum of Natural Resources/El Dorado

 On January 10, 1921, near El Dorado a geyser of “black gold” spewed far over the 112-foot derrick of Arkansas’s first productive oil well.
 The town’s population quickly skyrocketed, creating the need for a new courthouse, more business space and larger churches.
 The prosperity would subsequently spread through 10 south Arkansas counties as more oil and natural gas was discovered.
 At the Arkansas Museum of Natural Resources in Smackover, the history of the state’s “oil boom” is told through films, historic photographs, geological and other exhibits, oil-era memorabilia and the Oil Field Park, which displays derricks and pumping equipment.
 Seven miles away, El Dorado’s downtown, centered around the Neo-classic 1928 Union County Courthouse, contains architecturally significant churches and other structures constructed in the 1920s and 30s and made possible by the new wealth.
 A diverse mix of shops, a variety of dining establishments and complementary landscaping and streetscape details add to the downtown atmosphere.
 The first phase of the Murphy Arts District (MAD) development project is open.
-The district centers on a state-of-the-art music, entertainment and restaurant complex and includes the Griffin Building, which houses a farm-to-table restaurant, cabaret lounge and 2,000-seat music hall.
+The district centers on a state-of-the-art music, entertainment and restaurant complex and includes the Griffin Building.

 CONTACT: Arkansas Museum of Natural Resources, 3853 Smackover Highway, Smackover, AR 71762, www.ArkansasStateParks.com/MuseumOfNaturalResources; Downtown El Dorado, www.GoElDorado.com; Main Street El Dorado, www.MainStreetElDorado.org; Murphy Arts District, www.ElDoMAD.com.